evilsoft/crocks/docs/src/pages/docs/crocks/Tuple.md

 ...
 ```

-When a given `n-Tuple` contains `Semigroup` instances in all defined `n`
-positions.
-It can be concatenated with another `n-Tuple` instance containing
+Two instances of the same `n-Tuple` can be combined using concatenation, as
-instances of the same `Semigroup`s in the same positions as the `n-Tuple`
+long as both have instances of the same `Semigroup`s in the same
-instance it is being concatenated with.

-`concat` will be called on each contained `Semigroup` instance with the instance
+position. `concat` will be called on each contained `Semigroup` instance with
-corresponding to the other `n-Tuple` instance.
-The result of each concatenation
+the instance corresponding to the other `n-Tuple` instance.
+The result of each
-will be provided in a new `n-Tuple` instance of the same `Semigroup`s.
+concatenation will be provided in a new `n-Tuple` instance.

 ```javascript
 import Tuple from 'crocks/Tuple'